Porsanger Municipality

-Porsanger (Porsáŋgu; Porsanki) is a municipality in Troms og Finnmark county, Norway.
+Porsanger (Porsáŋgu; Porsanki) is a municipality in Finnmark county, Norway.
 The administrative centre of the municipality is the village of Lakselv.
 Other villages in the municipality include Børselv, Brenna, Indre Billefjord, Kistrand, Olderfjord, and Skoganvarre.

-The 4874 km2 municipality is the 3rd largest by area out of the 356 municipalities in Norway.
-Porsanger is the 204th most populous municipality in Norway with a population of 3,904, many of whom have a Kven (Kainu) or Sami background.
-The municipality's population density is 0.8 PD/km2 and its population has decreased by 1.1% over the previous 10-year period.
+The 4874 km2 municipality is the 3rd largest by area out of the 357 municipalities in Norway.
+Porsanger is the 208th most populous municipality in Norway with a population of 3,889 (many of whom have a Kven (Kainu) or Sami background).
+The municipality's population density is 0.8 PD/km2 and its population has decreased by 1.9% over the previous 10-year period.

 General information

 The municipality of Kistrand (renamed Porsanger in 1964) was established on 1 January 1838 (see formannskapsdistrikt law).
 On 1 January 1851, the southern part of Kistrand (population: 869) was separated to become the new Kautokeino Municipality.
 On 1 January 1861, the northern part of Kistrand (population: 345) was separated to become the new Kjelvik Municipality.
 On 1 January 1866, the southern part of Kistrand (population: 515) was separated to become the new Karasjok Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.

 Name

-The municipality was originally named Kistrand, after the farm where the main parish church (Kistrand Church) was located.
-In 1964, the municipality was renamed Porsanger, after the local Porsangerfjorden.
+The municipality (originally the parish) was first named after the old Kistrand farm since the first Kistrand Church was built there.
+The first element is possibly derived from the word kid which means "kid" (as in a young goat).
+The last element is strand which means "beach" or "shore".